Florida Law FAQs

 Every situation is unique.
 It can rely on a variety of factors, like if you can depend on designated beneficiaries to fulfill the wishes of the deceased.
 It’s important to consult an experienced probate lawyer before making any final decisions.

-Workplace legal violations are the worst because many people feel helpless to do anything.
+Workplace legal violations can be difficult because many people may feel helpless to do anything.
 The fear of losing their job or reputation can often cause stagnation or confusion on what to do.
 If you are continually placed in an uncomfortable position at work or you feel you are being forced to work without wages, it may be time to hire an employment lawyer.

 Lopez Law Firm is here to actively listen to clients and provide a legal solution that can address your employment issues head-on.
 There are a variety of instances in which you may need our assistance, such as: